pombase/genome_changelog/readme.md

 > **WARNING:** Downloading all revisions and generating the full diffs will require ~100GB of space.

-No matter what you do, you need to download the synonyms list:
+Necessary no matter what you do:
 ```
-bash get_valid_ids.sh
+bash get_data.sh
 ```

 ### Access to the svn repository